 Getting Started with Gale Literature

-Gale Literature can be used to research literary topics, authors and their works as well as biographical information, reviews and criticism.
+Gale Literature can be used to research literary topics, authors and their works, as well as biographical information, reviews, and criticism.
 It includes the Merriam Webster’s Encyclopedia of Literature.
-The resource brings together Gale’s premier literary databases, allowing researchers of all levels to find a starting point, search across a wide array of materials and points in time, and discover new ways to analyze information.
+The resource brings together Gale’s premier literary databases.
+In doing so, it allows researchers of all levels to find a starting point, search across a wide array of materials and points in time, and discover new ways to analyze information.

 How to access Gale Literature